(Disclosure: Some of the links below may be affiliate links)

 For instance, their public roadmap is on Trello.
 It means you can see what they are working on.
 Also, they are sharing many interesting things on their blog.
 I think it is great that they are willing to be transparent.

 Selma also offers a third pillar account.
-It is interesting if you already have a Selma account, but it is significantly more expensive than alternatives.
+It is interesting if you already have an account, but it is significantly more expensive than alternatives.
 For more information about that, you can read my Selma 3a Review.

 What is the minimum you can invest with Selma?